Choose your privacy settings

 - Use a prediction service to help complete searches and URLs typed in the address bar: These suggestions are based on related web searches, your browsing history, and popular websites.
 If your default search engine provides a suggestion service, the browser might send the text you type in the address bar to the search engine.

 - Use a prediction service to load pages more quickly: Browsers use an IP address to load a webpage.
 When you visit a webpage, Chrome can look up the IP addresses of all the page's links and load the ones you might navigate to next.
 If you turn this setting on, websites and any embedded content that are pre-loaded may set and read their own cookies as if you had visited them, even if you don't.

-- Automatically send some system information and page content to Google to help detect dangerous apps and sites: If you check the box, this info will be sent periodically to let Google know about any threats you encounter.
-It'll also be sent any time you visit a site that's suspicious.
-This info helps Chrome get better at blocking bad downloads and detecting malware.
+- Automatically send some system information and page content to Google to help detect dangerous apps and sites: If you check the box, Chrome will periodically send some system information and page content to Google so we know about any threats you encounter.
+Chrome will also send this data any time you visit a suspicious site.
+Learn more about what data helps Chrome get better at blocking bad downloads and detecting malware.

 - Protect you and your device from dangerous sites: Get an instant alert whenever Chrome sees that the website you're going to could be harmful.
 When you visit a website, Chrome checks it against a list of websites stored on your computer that are known to be bad.
 If the website matches anything on the list, your browser sends a partial copy of the address to Google to find out if you're visiting a risky site.
 Learn more about Safe Browsing protection.

 - Automatically send usage statistics and crash reports to Google: Help us prioritize the features and improvements we should work on by allowing Chrome to send these usage statistics and crash reports automatically to Google.
 Learn more about usage statistics and crash reports.